thunderbird/webext-docs/messages.rst

          :name: [``author``]
          :type: (string)

          Returns only messages with this value matching the author.
-The search value is a single email address, a name or a combination (e.g.: ``Name <user@domain.org>``).
+The search value is a single email address, a name or a combination (e.g.: :value:`Name <user@domain.org>`).
 The address part of the search value (if provided) must match the author's address completely.
 The name part of the search value (if provided) must match the author's name partially.
 All matches are done case-insensitive.

       .. api-member::